partigabor/partigabor.github.io/content/posts/hugo-website.md

 6. `hugo` to build your website
 {{< /details >}}

 We will create a new website using the theme [hugo-coder](https://github.com/luizdepra/hugo-coder) (MIT licence) authored and maintained by [Luiz de Prá](https://github.com/luizdepra).
 You can also find instructions on the theme's [GitHub page](https://github.com/luizdepra/hugo-coder.git).
-You can choose other Hugo themes at [https://themes.gohugo.io/](https://themes.gohugo.io/), most of them will work similarly.
+You can choose other Hugo themes at [https://themes.gohugo.io/](https://themes.gohugo.io/), most of them will work similarly, (some might cause headaches), I chose a simple one here.

 ## 2.1.
 Generate a new website with Hugo